vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 It is said in the _Smṛti_s: "Kṣatrabandhu[^5] , who was the worst of sinners, and Puṇḍarīka[^6] , the virtuous - both of them obtained _mokṣa_  or release from bondage by virtue of their having _ācārya_s."
 It is thus declared that in the case of every one, the only means of securing _mokṣa_  is to have an _ācārya_.
 To the man desirous of _mokṣa_ , the line of _ācārya_s is stated in the _śruti_[^7] to extend upward even to the Supreme _Bhagavān_ for purposes of meditation.

+[^5]:
+Kṣatrabandhu led the life of a highwayman in a forest.
+He was a source of terror to the sages who lived in that forest.
+Once when the sage Nārada  happened to pass by him, he rushed at him with his stick.
+Nārada  took pity on him and asked him to find out from his wife and children whether they would share the sin he was committing, as it was done for their sake.
+They refused and Kṣatrabandhu realised his folly and begged to be instructed by Nārada  in the truths of religion.

+[^6]:
+Puṇḍarīka was a virtuous Brahmin, who, though he followed the righteous path and went on a pilgrimage to holy places, did not get a vision of God.
+It was only after being initiated into the _Ashtakshara_ by Nārada  that he realised God.

+[^7]:
+The _śruti _ referred to here means - “This line of the _ācārya_s extends up to Bhagavān thus: This is his _ācārya_; his _ācārya_ is so and so and so on up to the Lord".